Thangkas

 Historically these artworks were commissioned for both spiritual and mundane matters, for instance to help a sick person, to remove spiritual or material obstacles, to gain merit during commemoration of religious events or as a gift for a new temple or shrine.

-This amazing art, according to the scholars, started in the Kathamandu valley and spread all around the Himalayan region especially in Tibet, Bhutan, North of India and influenced sacred art in South-East Asia, China and even Japan.
+This amazing art, according to the scholars, started in the Kathmandu valley and spread all around the Himalayan region especially in Tibet, Bhutan, North of India and influenced sacred art in South-East Asia, China and even Japan.
 Thangka painting art survived for centuries thanks to the patient and attentive work of families of different casts and different beliefs that carried on the passion of reproducing sacred images that we believe have truly important powers, and meanings that belong to all humanity.

 We create our thangka paintings following the traditional method: using a cloth of organic cotton treated with natural glue and fine white clay mixed with water.
-Tha canvas is then smoothed with a mable stone using holi Pipal tree wood as support.
+The canvas is then smoothed with a marble stone using Pipal tree wood as support.
 The canvas is then attached with strings to a wooden or metal frame and dried to the sun for at least 3 days.
 The colors vary according to the quality: we use poster colors and both minerals colors tempered with a herbs and organic glue solution.

 The decorations of gold and silver vary also with the quality that you select.